jan-revay/initPC/README.md

 change my mind later :D .
 Issues and feature requests can be created
 here: <https://github.com/jan-revay/initPC/issues>

+## Important TODO (BUGS)

+1. Remove all "/home/jr/" path ocurrences in initPC and dotfiles

 ## TODO

 1. Merge and deprecate the InitNewPC repo InitPC repo on org GitHub and